AppFlowy-IO/AppFlowy-Docs/appflowy/product/appflowy-ai-ollama.md

 ***

-### Start the Ollama Server
+### Start the Ollama Server (Optional)

-Run the following command to start the Ollama server:
+After installing Ollama, the server starts automatically.
+To view its logs, first stop the server and then start a new terminal window and run:

 ```bash
 ollama serve